 The Navigator (1924) Director: Buster Keaton and Donald Crisp

-The Navigator is another classic Buster Keaton film, and one of his first great films, following Sherlock, Jr. It contains some of Keaton’s best stunts and is based on the screenplay by Clyde Bruckman, a writer for other great comedies, including the works of W.C.
+The Navigator is a classic Buster Keaton film, and one of his first great films, following Sherlock, Jr. It contains some of Keaton’s best stunts and is based on the screenplay by Clyde Bruckman, a writer for other great comedies, including the works of W.C.
 Fields, Laurel and Hardy, The Three Stooges, Abbott and Costello, and Harold Lloyd.
 Bruckman (pronounced “Brook-man”) was also a writer for other famous Buster Keaton films, such as Our Hospitality, Sherlock, Jr., Seven Chances, The Cameraman, and The General.
 Later, in 1955, Bruckman borrowed a gun from Buster Keaton claiming he needed it for a hunting trip, and instead, he drove himself to a restaurant in Santa Monica and shot himself in the bathroom.
 Some have speculated this was because he didn’t have any career left after being ushered out of film and television with the rise of talkies and his alcoholism which prevented him from gaining more senior roles.